 The mid-morning sun crept through the wooden slats of the veranda, casting a dappled light that decorated our table and warmed our backs.
 From inside the restaurant came the whir of an espresso machine; the hum of conversation rising and falling above its whistles.
 It seemed to be the soundtrack of this neighbourhood: warm, inviting, offbeat.
 Having asked how to spend a weekend in Venice, Los Angeles, this spot – the health-conscious Butcher’s Daughter – had come highly recommended.
 “When planning what to do in Venice Beach”, one friend had said, “you must start here”.

 Looking around at our fellow diners – those fresh from Spin class, others engrossed in books promising the path to true enlightenment – it seemed that we’d arrived in the city’s most laid-back neighbourhood.
 It was not the LA that had been promised – vapid, traffic-riddled and bulging with Botox – but a place that was incredibly calm; its streets mellowed by the nearby ocean and salt air.
 The perfect place, you might say, to wile away a weekend.

 Below is our complete guide on what to do in Venice Beach, Los Angeles.
-Based on our inaugural adventures around LA (you can read more about our journey to LA with Air New Zealand here), we have included tips on where to stay, where to eat and how to fill two sun-drenched days in this oh so ‘SoCal’ neighbourhood.
+Based on our inaugural adventures around LA (you can read more about our journey to LA with Air New Zealand here), we have included tips on where to stay, where to eat and how to fill two sun-drenched days in this ‘SoCal’ neighbourhood.